Zaphoood/sep-shapiq/README.md

 ## 🚀 Quick Start

-Install the package with `pip install shapiq-student`.
+Install the package with `pip install shapiq-student` and have a look at the [quick start guide](https://zaphoood.github.io/sep-shapiq/#quick-start).

 ## 📖 Documentation